snonux/foo.zone/gemfeed/DRAFT-perl-new-features-and-foostats.md

 ### Command-line entry points

-`foostats_main` is the command entry point. `--parse-logs` refreshes the gz files, `--replicate` runs the cross-host sync, and `--report` rebuilds the HTML and Gemini report pages. `--all` performs everything in one go.
+`foostats_main` is the command entry point. `--parse-logs` refreshes the gzipped files, `--replicate` runs the cross-host sync, and `--report` rebuilds the HTML and Gemini report pages. `--all` performs everything in one go.
 Defaults point to `/var/www/htdocs/buetow.org/self/foostats` for data, `/var/gemini/stats.foo.zone` for Gemtext output, and `/var/www/htdocs/gemtexter/stats.foo.zone` for HTML output.
 Replication always forces the three most recent days worth of the data across HTTPS and leaves older files untouched to save bandwidth.

 `fooodds.txt` is a plain text list of substrings of URLs to be blocked, making it quick to shut down web crawlers.
 Foostats also detects rapid requests (an indicator of excessive crawling) and blocks the IP.
-Audit lines are written to `/var/log/fooodds`, which can later be reviewed for false positives (I do this around once a month).
-The `Justfile` even has a `gather-fooodds` task that collects suspicious paths from remote logs so new patterns can be added quickly.
+Audit lines are written to `/var/log/fooodds`, which can later be reviewed for false or true positives (I do this around once a month).
+The `Justfile` even has a `gather-fooodds` target that collects suspicious paths from remote logs so new patterns can be added quickly.

 The complete source lives on Codeberg here: